ashiklom/NP_Trait_Analysis/second-reviewer-response/editor.md

 All of these supplemental analyses show that although the strength of our correlation estimates is not entirely independent of sample size and data range, there is substantial, PFT- and trait-specific variability in patterns of trait correlation that cannot be explained by either of these two variables.
-We have revised the text in the results (lines XXX) to highlight these analyses.
+We have revised the text in the results (lines 397-413) to highlight these analyses.

 > 3) Please provide the estimated values of the parameters for each functional group in a table, so that they are easily accessible for the DGVM modeling groups.